yjthu/obaDIA/README.md

 Alternatively, if you want to install all dependencies from the beginning, please follow these steps:

 #### 4.1.
 Install conda and activate a new conda environment
-Dowload and install a version of minicoda from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

-Then, add bioconda channels, creat a new python2 evironment and activate it
+To download and install a version of minicoda from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html), then add bioconda channels, creat a new python2 evironment and activate it.
 ```Bash
 conda create -n obadia python=2
 . activate obadia